Laws of Quantum Programming: Related Work

-There is an active line of work that develops formal methods and more specifically machine-checkable verification of quantum programs (see recent reviews \cite{CVLreview, LSZreview}).
-Here, we only briefly discuss those that are mostly related to ours:
+There is an active line of work that develops formal methods and, more specifically, machine-checkable verification of quantum programs (see recent reviews~\cite{CVLreview, LSZreview}).
+Here, we only briefly discuss those that are mostly related to our work:

-\textit{\textbf{Coq-based formalization}}. \qwire~\cite{Rand17,RPZ17} formalizes the circuit-like program language and provides denotational semantics of the quantum circuit in terms of density matrices.
+\textit{\textbf{Coq-based formalisation}}. \qwire~\cite{Rand17,RPZ17} formalises the circuit-like programming language and provides a denotational semantics of quantum circuits in terms of density matrices.
 Its extension \reqwire~\cite{rand2019reqwire} is a verified compiler from classical functions to quantum circuits.
 SQIR~\cite{Hiet21} is a low-level language for intermediate representation.
-Its semantics is based on a density matrix representation of quantum states, and has been successfully applied for developing verified optimizer of quantum circuits \cite{Hiet21}, as well as semantics-based verification of quantum programs~\cite{hietala2020proving, PHT23}.
-VyZX \cite{VyZX22,VyZX23,shah2024vicarvisualizingcategoriesautomated} is a certified (in Coq) formalization of the ZX-calculus~\cite{coecke2011interacting,PyZX} which is proposed for reasoning about quantum circuits in a flexible graphical structure.
+Its semantics is based on a density matrix representation of quantum states, and has been successfully applied to developing a verified optimiser of quantum circuits~\cite{Hiet21}, as well as semantics-based verification of quantum programs~\cite{hietala2020proving, PHT23}.
+VyZX~\cite{VyZX22,VyZX23,shah2024vicarvisualizingcategoriesautomated} is a certified (in Coq) formalisation of the ZX-calculus~\cite{coecke2011interacting,PyZX}, which is proposed for reasoning about quantum circuits in a flexible graphical structure.

-\textit{\textbf{Isabelle/HOL-based formalization}}.
-QHLProver~\cite{LZW19} provides the first formalization of quantum Hoare logic~\cite{Ying12} and is used to verify examples including Grover's algorithm.
-Isabelle Marries Dirac~\cite{BLH21,bordg2020isabelle} is an ongoing effort to formalize quantum information theory and to provide verified quantum algorithms; the formalization is based on a matrix representation for quantum circuits. qrhl-tool~\cite{Unr19, Unr20} is a verification tool for (post-)quantum cryptography based on quantum relational Hoare logic.
+\textit{\textbf{Isabelle/HOL-based formalisation}}.
+QHLProver~\cite{LZW19} provides the first formalisation of quantum Hoare logic~\cite{Ying12} and is used to verify examples such as Grover's algorithm.
+Isabelle Marries Dirac~\cite{BLH21,bordg2020isabelle} is an ongoing effort to formalise quantum information theory and to provide verified quantum algorithms; the formalisation is based on a matrix representation for quantum circuits. qrhl-tool~\cite{Unr19, Unr20} is a verification tool for (post-)quantum cryptography based on quantum relational Hoare logic.